gremwell/pynessus/docs/docs/index.md

 ## Support

-If you are having issues, please let me know via the issue tracker or by mail (kaiserquentin@gmail.com).
+If you are having issues, please let me know via the issue tracker or by mail (quentin@gremwell.com).

 ## License

 The project is licensed under the Apache 2.0 License.

+## Credits

+Original ideas were taken from https://code.google.com/p/nessusxmlrpc by Kurtis Miller